 Inter-Generational Benefits of Improving Access to Justice for Women: Evidence from Peru joint with Guadalupe E. Kavanaugh and Iva Trako.

-Exporting Criminal Capital: The Effect of US Deportations on Gang Formation and Human Capital in Central America, working paper (draft available upon request)
+Exporting Criminal Capital: Spillover Effects of U.S. Deportations on Gang Expansion, Human Capital and Child Migration in El Salvador (draft available upon request)

-The Effects of Indoor Prostitution on Sex Crime: Evidence from New York City joint with Riccardo Ciacci, working paper
+The Effects of Indoor Prostitution on Sex Crime: Evidence from New York City joint with Riccardo Ciacci

 What Makes a Good Public Servant?
 Criminal Exposure and Performance in Office joint with Jorge Mangonnet